Violence is gendered

 Fishman, J. R., Wick, J. G., & Koenig, B. A. (1999).
 The use of “sex” and “gender” to define and characterize meaningful differences between men and women.
 Agenda for Research on Women’s Health for the 21st Century, 2, 15–20.

-Here are some sources on gender and gender asymmetry in violence against intimate partners.
+Here are some sources on sex and gender differences in violence against intimate partners.

 Dragiewicz, M. and Lindgren, Y. (2009).
 The gendered nature of domestic violence: Statistical data for lawyers considering equal protection analysis.
 American University Journal of Gender, Social Policy & the Law.
 The first annual American Bar Association Domestic Violence Commission and Journal of Gender, Social Policy and the Law domestic violence dedicated section, 17(2), 229-268.